Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following link(s): State Department Visa Website.

-The monetary unit in Lebanon is the Lebanese Pound (LBP), also called the lira.
-As of October 2019, there are ad hoc controls on foreign exchange while U.S. dollars were in short supply, but high demand, forcing a volatile depreciation of the LBP.
-Cash and credit cards are the most common method of payment in Lebanon, but payment by check or bank transfer is also possible.
+The monetary unit in Lebanon is the Lebanese pound (LBP), also called the lira.
+There are ad hoc controls on foreign exchange.
+U.S. dollars remain in short supply but high demand, forcing a volatile depreciation of the LBP.
+Cash and credit cards are the most common method of payment in Lebanon, although those using international credit or debit cards will be forced to use the official exchange rate, while goods are priced at the market rate (1,507.5 LBP/USD versus an average of 18,000 LBP/USD in September 2021).
 Bank ATM machines are widespread, and cash may be withdrawn in Lebanese pounds or U.S. dollars.

 International calls are expensive.
-The public phone network managed by public operator OGERO is generally reliable.
-Lebanon has two GSM networks that are owned by the government: Touch and Alpha.
-Various private cellular telephones and fax facilities exist.
-Prepaid cellular cards are available at a monthly subscription fee of around $25.00 (including internet service and 11 percent Value Added Tax (VAT) charges.
+The fixed-network is managed by state-owned OGERO, and is generally reliable.
+Lebanon has two GSM networks that are also owned by the government: Touch and Alpha.
+Prepaid cellular cards are available at a monthly subscription fee of around $25 (including internet service and 11 percent Value Added Tax (VAT) charges.
 Internet service is available for limited access, and is also accessible to visitors at many hotels and internet cafes.
 DSL, ADSL, HDSL and wireless broadband internet connections are available in most of the hotels in Lebanon, though the service is slower than what is commonly available in the United States.
-4G services are available across the country, while 5G services are limited.
+4G services are available across the country, although the current economic crisis and power shortages are degrading service.

 The standard voltage in Lebanon is between 220V - 240V, as in Europe.
 This requires a power converter since the standard voltage in the U.S. is in the range of 100V - 120V.
 The frequency in Lebanon is 50 Hz and the power sockets used are of type C / D / G.

-Lebanon lacks adequate public transportation, but private, un-metered taxis and shared cabs are abundant in and around the capital.
-Rental cars are readily available at a daily cost starting at $25.00, depending on the type and model of the car.
-Although many international airlines serve Beirut, a 1984 U.S. Presidential Determination prohibits direct air links between the United States and Lebanon.
+Lebanon lacks adequate public transportation, but private, un-metered taxis and shared cabs are available in and around the capital.
+Rental cars are readily available at a daily cost starting at $25, depending on the type and model of the car.
+Many international airlines serve Beirut.
+However, direct flights from the United States to Lebanon are allowed only under the following circumstances (based on a 2007 amendment to a 1984 presidential proclamation):

 Arabic is the official language in Lebanon, but French and English are widely spoken.